 Home equity loan

 Murphy says that if you’re looking to spend as you go — and only pay for what you’ve borrowed, when you’ve borrowed it — a HELOC is probably a better option.
+If you know exactly how much you need upfront, a home equity loan could be a better option than a HELOC.

 A cash-out refinance replaces your existing mortgage with a new loan with a higher balance.
 Many lenders will let you refinance and borrow up to 80 percent of your home’s value, letting you receive the difference in cash.